abdurahmonov-azizbek/VidSphere.Core/README.md

 # VidSphere.Core
-This is The-Standart Compliment that allows user to watch useful videos
+This is The-Standart Complient that allows users to watch useful videos